S0l0-dev-000/Apex-glicth-crm/README.md

-# APEX GLITCH CRM System
+# The King of Capital CRM

 A full-stack Customer Relationship Management (CRM) system built with React frontend and Node.js backend, featuring email notifications, document management, and modern UI.